-Per- and Polyfluoroalkyl Substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial and consumer products to make them waterproof, stain resistant, or nonstick.
+Per- and Polyfluoroalkyl Substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial and consumer products to make them waterproof, stain-resistant, or nonstick.
 They are used in products like cosmetics, fast food packaging, and a type of firefighting foam used mainly on large spills of flammable liquids, such as jet fuel.
 There are thousands of different PFAS, some of which have been more widely used and studied than others.

-Although not required by Ohio EPA in 2023, Columbus has been testing for PFAS compounds in our source water to be proactive and protective of public health.
-Several PFAS compounds have been found at very low levels, near the detection limits of the
+In 2024, Columbus tested for PFAS compounds as part of the Unregulated Contaminant Monitoring Rule, as well as in our source water to be proactive and protective of public health.
+Several PFAS compounds have been found at very low levels, near the detection limits of the test as seen in the table of unregulated contaminants.
+However many PFAS compounds, including PFOS, were not detected as part of our sampling.